japila-books/apache-spark-internals/docs/storage/BlockManager.md

 getMatchingBlockIds...FIXME

-getMatchingBlockIds is used when BlockManagerSlaveEndpoint is requested to xref:storage:BlockManagerSlaveEndpoint.adoc#GetMatchingBlockIds[handle a GetMatchingBlockIds message].
+getMatchingBlockIds is used when BlockManagerSlaveEndpoint is requested to storage:BlockManagerSlaveEndpoint.md#GetMatchingBlockIds[handle a GetMatchingBlockIds message].

 == [[getLocalValues]] Getting Local Block